rodolfoplng/Configuring-n8n-Locally-Docker-PostgreSQL-/README.md

 - Add CI/CD for workflow export automation
 - Implement secrets manager (Vault, Doppler, 1Password)
 - Enable monitoring (Grafana + Prometheus)

 ---

+## 📜 License
+MIT License — feel free to use, modify, and distribute.

+---

+## ⭐ Support
+If this project helps you, please consider leaving a **⭐ star** on GitHub!

+---